 AFG is rated by Standard & Poor's and Moody's, both independent corporate credit rating agencies.
-On May 27, 2003, AFG was notified by Moody's Investors Service that its ratings were being placed under review for possible downgrade.
-On July 2, 2003, Moody's confirmed AFG's ratings at their current level but stated that the outlook for the ratings remains negative.
+AFG's senior indebtedness is currently rated BBB by Standard & Poors and Baa3 by Moody's.
+Securities ratings are subject to revision or withdrawal at any time by the assigning rating organization.
+A security rating is not a recommendation to buy, sell or hold securities.
 An unfavorable change in either of these ratings could make it more expensive for AFG to access capital markets and may increase the interest rate charged to AFG under its current multi-bank credit line.
-AFG can give no assurance that it will maintain its current Standard & Poor's or Moody's ratings.
+AFG can give no assurance that it will maintain its current & Standard & Poor's or Moody's ratings.